mcfilib/filib.github.io/posts/2018-12-07-testing-distributed-process-apps-with-hspec.md

 tags: distributed-process, haskell, hspec, testing
 ---

-`distributed-process` is a Haskell library that brings Erlang-style concurrency to Haskell.
-Whilst developing an application at work that uses it, I found that there wasn't much material online describing how to test `distributed-process` applications.
-This post documents one approach I've found useful.
+[`distributed-process`](https://github.com/haskell-distributed/distributed-process) is a Haskell library that brings Erlang-style concurrency to Haskell.
+Whilst developing an application at work that uses it, I found that there wasn't much material online describing how to test [`distributed-process`](https://github.com/haskell-distributed/distributed-process) applications.
+I used some techniques from object oriented programming that allowed me to test the behaviour of my application whilst I was learning how it was supposed to fit together.
+This post documents some techniques I found useful.

 ## Application

 Our example revolves around a fairly simple [client-server](https://en.wikipedia.org/wiki/Client%E2%80%93server_model) application.
-The client process can send data to the serve and print responses to the console, whilst the server performs calculations and sends the results back to clients.
+The client process can send data to the server and print responses to the console, whilst the server performs calculations and sends the results back to clients.

 ``` haskell
 {-# LANGUAGE DeriveGeneric #-}